 NASA’s InSight carries a suite of instruments to help study what’s happening deep within the Martian surface, including an ultra-sensitive seismometer (SEIS) for detecting suspected quakes on Mars.
 Now closing in on the end of it’s two-year primary mission, NASA scientists are studying the seismic data they’ve collected so far, comparing it to the well-known tectonic activity of Earth, and mapping out what to explore from here.
 Does Mars have tectonic plates?
 And if a house were built on the surface of the red planet, could it withstand a marsquake?
 Deputy principal investigator Suzanne Smrekar joins Ira to answer our pressing marsquake questions.

-Suzanne Smrekar is Deputy Principal Investigator for the NASA Mars InSight Mission.
-She’s based at the Jet Propulsion Laboratory in Pasadena, California.
+Sue Smrekar is deputy principal investigator for Mars InSight and principal investigator for VERITAS at NASA’s Jet Propulsion Laboratory in Pasadena, California.

 IRA FLATOW: This is Science Friday.
 I’m Ira Flatow.
 If you stay around for later in the hour, we’re going to coach you on your application to be an astronaut.
 And we’re going to talk about whale migration.
 It’s good stuff coming up.

 But first, on April 26, 2019, NASA’s Mars insight Lander recorded a sound researchers had been waiting for for months to hear.